Irfanhlm/newsapi-antd/README.md

 - it should use React
 - it should use TypeScript
 - it should use [Ant Design](https://ant.design/) for styling (you can customize the UI if you are interesting with UI/UX)
-- it should be open sourced on your github repo

 # Getting Started with Create React App